datamindedbe/conveyor-templates/project/dbt/{{ cookiecutter.project_name }}/README.md

 ## Commands
 Setup virtual environment:
-- `pyenv local 3.6.x` to use a correct python version
+- `pyenv local` to use a correct python version
 - `python -m venv venv` to create a virtual environment
 - `source ./venv/bin/activate` to activate the virtual environment
 - `pip install pip-tools` to install pip tools